 Paul: Absolutely.

-MIchelle: So I thought we could just talk about what is salary transparency to begin with.
+Michelle: So I thought we could just talk about what is salary transparency to begin with.
 Right?

 Paul: Uh huh.